Dashboard interface design for enterprise data products in 2026

 Questions

-We design analytical, operational, and executive/KPI dashboards across multiple industries, including healthcare (EHR systems, patient monitoring), transportation and logistics (GPS, fleet management), financial services, supply chain management, and AI/ML platforms.
-Our portfolio includes specialized solutions like disease monitoring dashboards for pharmaceutical research, solar panel performance tracking, and augmented reality heads-up displays for automotive navigation.
-We’ve created dashboards for healthcare applications, travel booking systems, real-time telematics, and machine learning model management.
+The portfolio covers analytical, operational, and executive dashboards across healthcare (EHR systems, patient monitoring), transportation (GPS, fleet management), financial services, supply chain, and AI/ML platforms.
+Specific project types include pharmaceutical disease monitoring, solar array performance tracking, real-time fleet telematics, clinical AI recommendation interfaces, and augmented reality heads-up displays for automotive navigation.

-Will the dashboard design be responsive and adaptive for different devices (desktop, tablet, mobile)?
+Will the dashboard design be responsive and adaptive?

 Do you provide wireframes, mockups, and interactive prototypes?